Br1sbane/test02/content/about.md

  The **Mission** of this website is to prepare curious minds for the future of HR by providing short and easily digestible knowledge bites on emerging technologies, particularly on Blockchain.

- Disclaimer: the opinions expressed here are of a newbie at the beginning of their blockchain study.
+ **Disclaimer**: the opinions expressed here are of a newbie at the beginning of their blockchain study.
 My understanding evolved already during the website creation.
 The content should not be considered as investment advice.
 Also I do not endorse any company, product or brand, unless specifically stated.